Free Tattoo Stencil Tips And Tricks For Beginners

 What is stencil paper?

-Before we can dive into the many tattoo stencil tips and tricks we have in store for you, let’s get back to basics a bit.
-Let’s clarify what stencil paper is and why it’s important.
+Before we can dive into the many tattoo stencil tips and tricks we have in store for you, let’s get back to basics a bit and clarify what stencil paper is and why it’s important.

-So, stencil paper, or transfer paper, is a thin sheet of paper that is used to create the outline of a tattoo.
-The basic design is created on the stencil paper once approved by the client.
-It is then transferred from the paper to the skin, to create a semi-permanent outline on the skin.
+Stencil paper, or tattoo transfer paper, is a thin sheet of paper that is used to create the outline of a tattoo using carbon.
+The basic tattoo design is created on the stencil paper once approved by the client.
+It is then transferred from the paper to the skin, to create a semi-permanent outline on the skin which the artist then follows with the tattoo needle dipped in ink.

 Here's your first of many tattoo stencil tips and tricks: A good stencil transfer must be visible to you throughout the entire tattooing process and should have all the required details.
-It should also allow the tattoo ink to be visible throughout the process as well.
+It should also allow the tattoo ink to be visible throughout the process.

 Like this post?
 Check out our post on Proper Tattoo Studio Hygiene Practices For Beginners